practicalli/spacemacs/docs/clojure-development/index.md

 Renaming a namespace also renames the filename along with `requires` that include the namespace in other namespaces

-Namespaces or `def` / `defn` expressions  it contains should be removed from the running REPL, to prevent inconsistencies between the code and REPL.
+`def` / `defn` expressions a namespace contains should be removed from the running REPL to prevent inconsistencies between the code and REPL.

 !!!
-HINT "Remove define before renaming"
+HINT "Remove defined names before renaming"
-    Keep the REPL state clean by removing the name of a function to be renamed ++comma++ ++"e"++ ++"u"++ (`cider-undef`) removes the current var from the REPL (uses nREPL undef command) Alternatively, `, q r` to restart the REPL after names have been changed or deleted.
+    Keep the REPL state clean by removing the name of a function or value before it is renamed ++comma++ ++"e"++ ++"u"++ (`cider-undef`) removes the current var from the REPL (uses nREPL undef command)

+    Alternatively, `, q r` to restart the REPL after names have been changed or deleted.